GSTT-CIDR/organism_query/README.md

 ### Dependancies
 An explicit list to build a conda env can be found in the ```./conda/``` directory.
 In short:
 * NCBI BLAST

+### Important notes

+Intepreting BLAST
+Must be SPP name as in the reports

+*
 ### Inputs
 The script parses the outputs of EPI2ME or the CIDR metagenomics workflows and raw sequencing reads.